 If you have enough authority in your niche and are only offering no-follow backlinks on the content they submit, some would reach out to you and try to convince you to turn the no-follow link into a do-follow one.

-If that’s the case, you can charge them personally to change the link type.
+You can charge them personally to change the link type if that’s the case.

 However, make sure to do this under wraps.
 Don’t mention this on your Write for Us page because that would invite trouble to your blog.

 Once the person or link seller reaches out to you, maintain the conversation where the public can’t find it.

 This page type contains details on how people can promote their business on your blog.

 Shout Me Loud has a page like this on its blog which looks like this:

 This is a very good example of what an Advertise page should look like if you plan on selling backlinks on your site.